coldfashioned/coldfashioned.github.io/_posts/2018-09-14-Distilled.md

 ### Frequency Modulations

 Amidst the various frustrations, one thing that has been calming and enjoyable is my electronic music hobby.
 I recently picked up a new synth, and I am blown away.
 I owe the missus for letting me drop the coin on this new gear, but at least I managed to wrangle a really good deal on a near mint second-hand unit.
 After many years trying different software, iPad apps, eurorack and more, I think I've finally landed on a setup that is inspiring and deep enough to keep me captivated.
 I'm learning how to make the most of what I have, and having a lot of fun along the way.
 I'm hoping to put together a set of real songs, but all in good time.
 Priorities and all.
 In the meantime, check out the video below, a little test drive of the new synth.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/xWMsRaOyMW4" frameborder="0" allowfullscreen></iframe>
+<iframe width="640" height="360" src="https://www.youtube.com/embed/xWMsRaOyMW4" frameborder="0" allowfullscreen></iframe>{: .center-image}

 [docker]:https://www.docker.com/
 [robosat]:https://github.com/mapbox/robosat